Marriage Counseling: Canada Couples Therapy Options

 Couples counselling involves talking to a therapist (sometimes one-on-one, but usually also with your partner), reflecting, and practicing exercises between sessions.
 Couples are typically asked to focus on their emotional growth and track progress toward their goals over time.
 During the first session, therapists should review the couple's history and challenges and provide more details on how they approach couples counselling, which can differ substantially between providers.

 Many people come to couples counseling when they’re in the midst of conflict or experiencing major stressors in their lives.
-With therapy, clients often learn skills like how to express their feelings without assigning judgment, how to clarify needs when miscommunications occur, and why it’s important to notice and acknowledge the things one’s partner does for them.
+With therapy, clients often learn skills like how to express their feelings without assigning judgment, how to clarify needs when miscommunications occur, and why it’s important to notice and acknowledge the things their partner does for them.

 Counselling sessions typically occur weekly over several weeks, allowing time to explore challenges in a safe space.
 However, the exact number of sessions will vary based on the needs and preferences of the couple.